Vista DUI Lawyers

 If this is my first DUI offense, will I lose my license?

 It depends on your BA (blood alcohol level) and whether you are convicted of DUI or a lesser offense.
 There are two different types of suspensions.
 The first is the DMV Administrative pink sheet called a Notice of Suspension and Temporary License that you are given when you are issued a citation or arrested for having a .08 (or more) BA, refuse to take a chemical test or are .01 BA or more and under age 21 or on DUI probation.
 That DMV administrative suspension is separate from the criminal case but can run concurrently with any conviction suspension.
-The administrative .08 BA or more suspension is 4 months for individuals 21 and over – and under age 21 or a refusal is 1 year suspension.
+The administrative .08 BA or more suspension is 4 months for first offenses for individuals 21 and over – and under age 21 or a refusal is 1 year suspension.
 You need to set a DMV hearing within 10 days of your arrest to challenge and delay the DMV administrative suspensions if you were given the Notice of Suspension and Temporary License.
-There is also a six-month suspension if you are convicted of a DUI – VC 23152(a) or VC 23152(b).
+There is also a six-month suspension if you are convicted of a first offense DUI – VC 23152(a) or VC 23152(b).
 Even if a DMV or Conviction suspension is imposed, you may immediately be eligible for a restricted license (except for a refusal suspension) if you follow the DMV guidelines for getting a restricted license.

 If I’ve already lost my license because of a DUI, how do I get it back?